cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 }
 ```

 As an interface it does not describe what should happen when called.
 What Ignite CLI does with the help of Protobuf is compile the interface and create a default Go implementation.
-It does this once, this is its implementation, in `x/checkers/keeper/msg_server_create_game.go`:
+It does this once, this is its implementation in `x/checkers/keeper/msg_server_create_game.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/eea2618/x/checkers/keeper/msg_server_create_game.go#L10-L17]
 func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {